 When you’re comparing products, look beyond the price tag.
 A slightly more expensive option with a superior anchoring system or better UV protection will likely last longer and look better, making it a more valuable investment in the long run.
 A well-chosen landscape edging should be a set-it-and-forget-it solution that keeps your garden looking sharp with minimal effort.
 Let’s walk through the key features to keep on your checklist.

-Find the Right Height and Depth
+Getting the Height and Depth Right

 The height and depth of your edging are crucial for both looks and function.
 You need an edge that’s tall enough to contain your mulch, soil, or stones, but not so tall that it becomes a tripping hazard.
 For a simple lawn border, a lower profile might be perfect.
 For a raised bed or a garden with thick mulch, you’ll want something taller.
 The depth is just as important—the part below the ground is what stops grass roots from creeping into your garden beds.
 A deeper edge provides a more effective barrier, keeping your maintenance work to a minimum.